PhiliptheGinger/cap-predictor/README_CHATBOT.md

 python -m sentimental_cap_predictor.chatbot
 ```

 This starts an interactive prompt.
-Type `help` to see available commands or
+Type `help` or `?` to see available
-`exit` to leave the session.
+commands or `exit` to leave the session.

 ## Confirmation & Safety